dhawkmoon/validate-us/README.md

 - Full scalability.

 Once you have defined fields, you can use it everywhere to connect them with forms.
 If you need to add another rules for specific field you can just clone or define another field with new rules.

+- No dependencies, 100% vanilla js

+To connect user-defined rules with fields and forms this library uses only vanilla js.
+You can connect it with any other library to handle messaging and actions.

 - No predefined messages and formats